 English Heritage has set up a website exclusively focussing on the potential impacts of climate change on the historic environment, and ways to save energy if you own or manage an older home.
-The 'saving energy' section of the website includes research on the thermal performance of traditional sash windows and detailed advice notes on specific energy efficiency measures.
-See www.climatechangeandyourhome.org.
+The website includes research on the thermal performance of traditional sash windows (Improving the Thermal Performance of Traditional Windows, Glasgow Caledonian University, 2009), and detailed technical notes on specific energy efficiency measures.
+See www.climatechangeandyourhome.org